ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/aws_install.md

 ## Step 2 Install tools for swigging

 This step is not needed for vm_model_tools and you should skip it.
-It may be useful in rare cases later but can cause problems.
+It may be useful in rare cases later but it can cause problems on some distros.

 ```shell
 	sudo apt install -y python3 pylint